kayo-campos/X-SUNIT/README.md

     DELETE /api/v1/survivors/:id

-deletes the survivor with the informed id, all related information in other tables (location and abduction reports) and updates auxiliary counters as needed.
+deletes the survivor with the informed id, all related information in other tables (location and abduction reports).

 ### Locations